Soopro/pyco/README.md

 ## Concept

-Pyco is a stupidly simple, blazing fast, flat file CMS base on Python Flask.
+Pyco is a simple, not very fast, flat file CMS base on Python Flask.
+It is design to simulation our Could Content Service, will help developers make Themes from localhost.

-Start a localhost with pyco help you build own `theme`.
+Pyco build with plugin supported and custom able config settings, that mean is you can also host a website with own needs, but it is not design for large portal site, so please make sure is not very big traffic.

-Never testing on Windows, if you are use windows only, We are sorry.
+This project NEVER testing on Windows, if you are use windows only, We are sorry.

 [Github Repo](http://github.com/soopro/pyco)